 White growth on wood chips

 When wood chips sit in a pile, it’s normal for them to start decomposing which results in mushroom mycelium growing on them.
 It looks like a white or green mold and when you disturb the pile, there may be some dust that floats around so it’s a good idea to wear a dust mask when spreading the chips.

 As soon as you sign up on the Chip Drop website, you could get your load as soon as that day.
 Typically, delivery takes between 1 and 5 weeks though the wait is usually longer in the winter or if you live in a less populated area.

 Remember, paying for a load can increase your chance of getting delivery sooner.
 If you haven’t gotten your chips within 25 days of signing up, you will get an email reminder to see if you still want to be on the list.

 Who can use the chip drop?

 Gardeners and Arborists.
-Gardeners can sign up to receive a chip drop and arborists or tree companies can sign up to drop off a load of chips to a specified site.
+Gardeners can sign up to receive a chip drop and arborists or tree companies, like General Tree Service, can sign up to drop off a load of chips to a specified site.

 Please visit the Chip Drop website to sign up or to learn more information and see photos of the wood chips.